pikepdf/pikepdf/docs/api/filters.rst

         The token data represents an integer, real number, null or boolean, respectively.

-    .. attribute:: Name
+    .. attribute:: name

-        The token is the name of an object.
+        The token is the name (pikepdf.Name) of an object.
 In practice, these are among the most interesting tokens.

     .. attribute:: inline_image